PlayTV (Brazilian TV channel): Second phase (2008–2020)

 On January 7, 2014, PlayTV announced, through its CEO Cauê Coelho, that it would broadcast the Copa São Paulo de Futebol Júnior.
 On January 11 and 12 of the same month, the network aired two matches as a trial in partnership with Rede Vida.
-On February 14, 2014, the channel PlayTV launched a weekly show titled Interferência – Neo Funk,dedicated to showcasing music videos from the funk genre.
+On February 14, 2014, the channel PlayTV launched a weekly show titled Interferência – Neo Funk, dedicated to showcasing music videos from the funk genre.
 The program aired in the early morning hours.
 On March 12, 2014, the channel PlayTV announced on its website the broadcast of the anime series Bleach and Death Note in dubbed versions, following agreements with distributors and licensors disclosed during the Rio Content Market event.
-The animes premiered starting from April 10, 2014, the same day PlayTV launched Rockoala, a program hosted by Rodrigo Koala, lead vocalist of the band Hateen.
+The anime premiered starting from April 10, 2014, the same day PlayTV launched Rockoala, a program hosted by Rodrigo Koala, lead vocalist of the band Hateen.
 The show explored rock 'n' roll influences in daily life, including cuisine, fashion, soccer, visual arts, and video games.
 On April 11, 2014, PlayTV premiered the documentary series "O Videogame no Brasil", which explored the history of the video game industry in Brazil, addressing aspects such as the market, society, and economy.
 The series aired at 10:00 PM and consisted of 26 episodes, each lasting half an hour.
 On April 13, 2014, PlayTV premiered the program Ichiban, a weekly magazine show inspired by the former Interferência Ichiban block (originally dedicated to K-Pop).
 The new format expanded its scope to cover Eastern pop culture as a whole, including music (K-Pop and other genres), anime, manga, Asian cinema, technology, and trends.
 Hosted by Frana Ayumi, the program aired on Sundays at 6:00 PM.
 On 14 August 2014, PlayTV premiered the 26-episode documentary series Hoje Eu Desafio o Mundo Sem Sair da Minha Casa (Today I Challenge the World Without Leaving My Home).
 The series starred Marcelo Yuka, former drummer and co-founder of the Brazilian fusion band O Rappa, as its central subject and was based on Yuka's book of the same name.